Albania elects top general as the country’s new president

-PERMET, Albania (AP) — Albania’s parliament elected its top military official as the country’s new president on Saturday after no candidates were nominated in three rounds of voting.
+PERMET, Albania (AP) — Albania’s parliament on Saturday elected a top military official as the country’s new president after no candidates were nominated in three rounds of voting.

 Gen.-Maj.
 Bajram Begaj won the post after the 140-seat Parliament voted 78 in favor, four against and one abstained.